nh-nayeem/scraper-for-gathergov/task2/README.md

 ### Output
 - The scraped data is saved to `data/output.json`.
-- The output file contains structured data extracted from the target website.
+- The output file contains the list of valid downloadable URLs.

 ## How to Run